 Because of this, bricks may be used in both rustic and formal environments.
 The herringbone pattern is the most common brick design.
 Look at all of these patterns and pick the one that best fits your style.

-The three materials listed above are the most often used in patio building.
-Your local masonry contractors will recommend one of the above three options because of their greater availability and price.
+The three materials listed above are the most often used in patio buildings.
+Your local pergolas builder Long Island will recommend one of the above three options because of their greater availability and price.
 High-end luxury alternatives are available as well.
 For the ordinary homeowner, these solutions work just well.
 Using one of them is a safe bet because they are so widely accepted.
 LaGrass